artpel/parkit/README.md

 ### To-Do

+#### Annotations View

+- Configure Cluster to have nice clustering
+- Disable iOS standard clustering
-- Make sure that MKAnnotation are properly created
+- Serialize properly annotations
-- Install ClusterKit to better see MKAnnotations
+- Download first annotations around user, then download them all and store them in CoreData

+#### Itinerary tooltip

 - Refactor tooltip view to display it programmatically
+- Create service to convert mins in hours

+#### Map

+- Add a legend on the map
 - Add a button to center map

-- Create service to convert mins in hours
+#### Misc

+- Add Settings to manage saving
+- Keep information of selected mode of transportation

 ### Gists